-At a time of increasing concern about the future of the humanities on both sides of the Atlantic, this symposium will explore the discipline of art history and its contributions to education and the wider culture.
-The event will feature a roundtable of leading scholars, artists, and curators and a keynote by Dr. Gabriele Finaldi, Director of the National Gallery London.
+At a time of increasing concern about the future of the humanities on both sides of the Atlantic, this symposium explored the discipline of art history and its contributions to education and the wider culture.
+The event featured a roundtable of leading scholars, artists, and curators and a keynote by Dr. Gabriele Finaldi, Director of the National Gallery London.

 1:00 p.m. | Private Gallery Tour (Optional)